Guide for Residents

 All addresses in the Town of Lodi, including all of Okee and Harmony Grove, are served by the Lodi Post Office.
 That means that every address in the town is: Lodi, WI 53555

 Burning Permits (for Leaves, Brush & Yard Waste)

 The Wisconsin DNR requires a burning permit in Columbia County for any open fires (that are outside of campfire rings, fire pits or burn barrels) between January 1 - May 31, unless the ground is completely covered with snow.
-Permits are available online or at the Town Hall.
+Permits are available online.
 There is no charge for a burning permit and a single permit is good for the entire year.

 No burning permit is required between June 1 - December 31.
 However please always take appropriate fire control and prevention precautions.